OpenID Connect Client and Token Propagation Quickstart

 ./gradlew --console=plain quarkusDev

-provided by OpenID Connect Dev UI
+provided by the OpenID Connect Dev UI:

 -